ms/buildtogether.tech/important/index.md

 issue goes back to at least the 1890s---see <cite>Robinson2005</cite> for a short, readable summary.
 The most important results for developers are:

-1. Working more than eight hours a day for an extended period of time lowers your total productivity, not just your hourly productivity---i.e., you get less done *in total* (not just per hour) when you're in <span g="crunch_mode">crunch mode</span> than you do when you work regular hours.
+1. Working more than eight hours a day for more than a couple of weeks of time lowers your total productivity, not just your hourly productivity---i.e., you get less done *in total* (not just per hour) when you're in <span g="crunch_mode">crunch mode</span> than you do when you work regular hours.
-    <span class="fixme">Define "extended".</span>

 1. Working over 21 hours in a stretch increases the odds of you making a catastrophic error just as much as being legally drunk.